learnSSR/learnSSR/README.md

 # Hello! 🥖

 My name is Saurabh Rawat.
-I am a Full stack web developer from Delhi, India.
-I have a proficiency in React and I have make some of the project using React, CSS, HTML and Javascript.
+I am a Full stack web developer from India.
+I have a proficiency in React, Javascript, C++ and I have make some of the project using React, CSS, HTML and Javascript.
 Curious to learn and apply my skills on a large scale.
-Other than that I enjoy swimming and cricket. 🥐
+Other than that I enjoy Table Tennis and cricket. 🥐

 ## 🛠  Technologies and tools